andigandhi/windows98/README.md

 Content can be added in the /content folder in the form of .html documents.
 Every content has to be added to the siteLinks or the icons arrays in /js/siteLoader.js.
+The icon images have to be dropped as .png files into /img/ico with the same filename as the icon name on the desktop.